 In March 1961, the General Brotherhood Board of the Denomination made available pastoral support monies for the project, and Fred W. Swartz, a graduating senior at Bethany Biblical Seminary, was called to be the first pastor, effective September 1st of that year.

-In May of 1961, teams of two visitors from supporting churches in the Roanoke area contacted all Brethren families living within a two mile radius of the proposed site.
-On May 31st, a meeting of all persons of those visited who were interested in becoming a part of the new church was held and a steering committed formed to effect the organization.
+In May of 1961, teams of two visitors from supporting churches in the Roanoke area contacted all Brethren families living within a two-mile radius of the proposed site.
+On May 31st, a meeting of all persons of those visited who were interested in becoming a part of the new church was held and a steering committee was formed to effect the organization.
 With the arrival of Fred and Nancy Swartz, the organization was formally initiated.
-The first meeting was held in the home of Harry and Rachel Brewbaker and additional meetings were held in homes of the steering committee members during September and October.
+The first meeting was held in the home of Harry and Rachel Brewbaker and additional meetings were held in the homes of the steering committee members during September and October.

 Five years later, in February of 1967, construction of the new Church Building began.
 After months of hard work, the Church was completed and used for the first time on Thanksgiving Eve of 1967.
 The occasion was a community Thanksgiving service in which 241 people worshiped together.
 The original chapel-parsonage was converted into an attractive parsonage for the Pastor and his family.
 Dedication services for the new church building were held April 28, 1968.
 At that time the membership of Summerdean consisted of 90 members.

 In order to support the growth in our fellowship activities, the building committee developed plans to enlarge our facilities with an addition including a fellowship hall, kitchen, bathrooms, and administrative offices.
 Construction on this addition began January 1, 1991 and was completed in July of 1991.
 A dedication service for the new addition was held on September 29, 1991.